SumoLogic/sumologic-documentation/docs/manage/data-archiving/archive.md

 ---
 id: archive
-title: Archiving Log Data to S3
+title: Archive Log Data to S3
 description: Send data to an Archive that you can ingest from later.
 ---